geany/geany-osx/README.md

 	```

 *	Before the release update the Geany version and copyright years inside
-	Info.plist and create_dmg.sh.
+	`Info.plist` and `create_dmg.sh`.
 Also update the `-release` targets in
-	geany.modules file to point to the new release.
+	`geany.modules` file to point to the new release.
 Dependencies inside
-	geany.modules can also be updated to newer versions.
+	`geany.modules` can also be updated to newer versions.

 ---